dhamidi/isitashopifystore.com/docs/plan.md

 # Step-by-Step Implementation Plan for isitashopifystore.com

 This document outlines a granular plan to build a Go-based website that checks if a given URL is a Shopify store.
-The app will consist of a landing page with a URL form, a results page that shows “yes” or “no” based on the analysis, background analysis processing, and a SQLite-backed event log.
+The app will consist of a landing page with a URL form, a results page that shows "yes" or "no" based on the analysis, background analysis processing, and a SQLite-backed event log.
 All code will reside in a single flat Go package.

 ---

 ## Task 1: Project Setup

-### 1.1 Create the Project Structure
+### 1.1 Create the Project Structure ✓

 - **Task:** Create a new directory (e.g., `isitashopifystore`) and add these files:
   - `main.go`